 ‘People You May Know’ Facebook Friend-Finding Algorithm

 Surrey Web design company SME Media ask……Are your Facebook Privacy Settings affording you the Privacy you Want?
 Ever wondered how Facebook can source all the ‘people you may know’ and often get it right?
-Its all part of Digital Marketing
+Its all part of Digital Marketing and Social Media

 It would seem that Facebook was designed to read our minds sometimes but you will be pleased to know that this is not yet possible.
 The internal methods used by Facebook to gather information and make useful suggestions are questionable and although the social platform is designed to enhance user experience it also presents damaging risks to your privacy rights.
 Although you may not be able to gain full control over your privacy we believe the secret lies in your Facebook settings; take some time to understand that when you agree to ‘allow access’ or press ‘OK’ to an annoying pop-up you could be signing your privacy rights away.
 Facebook privacy settings are becoming increasingly complex and require some knowledge of how the platform works.
 In this blog post we will be discussing the famous Facebook friend-finding algorithm commonly referred to as ‘People You May Know’.
 For those of you who are not familiar, this is a Facebook tool which automatically suggests ‘People You May Know’ and provides the option to connect through just one click ‘Send Friend Request’.

 “It’s amazing how Facebook can determine ‘People You May Know’ so efficiently.
 Saves me loads of time looking for old friends and acquaintances to connect with.
 Very smart!”